reitzig/2016_datasciencecoursera_notes/02 R Programming/week1.md

  * `[...]` returns an object of the same class as the original; can extract more than one element (one exception).

   * Can subset w.r.t. vectors of indices.
+Positive indices mean "take that element", negative one "don't take that element".
+No mixing of the two.
   * Can use *logical* indices (predicates), e.g. `x[x > 5]` which is short for `u <- x > 5; x[u]`.
   * Applied on lists, it gives you a list with the specified value(s).
     Use `l[c("name1", "name2")]` to select a sublist by name.